ZoDDeL/CM-Ultimate/README.md

 hit the "Download latest Table" button in the table header top-right. this will download the most current commit directly into your open table and replace its contents! after that you can hit File -> Save to save the new commit or check C:/CM_Ultimate.CT

+[how to use the CE table:]

+make sure you have installed(not packed loose files!) cheat engine 7.5 or newer first. before starting the table make sure the game runs!!! you can sit in the mainscrean of the game. to run the table just doubleclick the CM_Ultimate.CT file. when asked to to executue lua code hit allow or allow always(you wont get asked anymore). this is required for the custom header in the CE window (buttons, compact mode) and to automatic hook the game exe.